RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>18</sup> But there shall not an hair of your head perish.
 <sup>19</sup> In your patience possess ye your souls.
 <sup>20</sup> And when ye shall see Jerusalem compassed with armies, then know that the desolation thereof is nigh.
-<sup>21</sup> Then let them which are in Judaea flee to the mountains; and let them which are in the midst of it depart out; and let not them that are in the countries enter thereinto .
+<sup>21</sup> Then let them which are in Judaea flee to the mountains; and let them which are in the midst of it depart out; and let not them that are in the countries enter thereinto.
 <sup>22</sup> For these be the days of vengeance, that all things which are written may be fulfilled.
-<sup>23</sup> But woe unto them that are with child , and to them that give suck, in those days! for there shall be great distress in the land, and wrath upon this people.
+<sup>23</sup> But woe unto them that are with child, and to them that give suck, in those days! for there shall be great distress in the land, and wrath upon this people.
 <sup>24</sup> And they shall fall by the edge of the sword, and shall be led away captive into all nations: and Jerusalem shall be trodden down of the Gentiles, until the times of the Gentiles be fulfilled.
 <sup>25</sup> And there shall be signs in the sun, and in the moon, and in the stars; and upon the earth distress of nations, with perplexity; the sea and the waves roaring;
 <sup>26</sup> Men’s hearts failing them for fear, and for looking after those things which are coming on the earth: for the powers of heaven shall be shaken.